Polarmods/PolarImGui/README.md

 ## Android Studio
 1. First of all, download Android Studio [here](https://developer.android.com/studio).
 Then, complete the installation process.
-2. Download the PolarImGui repository, andd extract it with any archiver (such as 7-Zip, WinRAR, etc).
+2. Download the PolarImGui repository, and extract it with any archiver (such as 7-Zip, WinRAR, etc).

 ![image](https://user-images.githubusercontent.com/64957743/173016188-401c7a8f-7fce-4f7a-b560-453098e8b0e0.png)

 ![image](https://user-images.githubusercontent.com/64957743/173016572-d18c5ba9-00ff-43d1-9f0c-9c163d3e255d.png)

 3. Now, open the project in Android Studio.
 You will need to wait for the gradle to sync once it is open.
-As for the NDK, I recommend using r21e, which can be downloaded [here](https://github.com/android/ndk/wiki/Unsupported-Downloads#r21e).
+As for the NDK, I recommend using version r21e, which can be downloaded [here](https://github.com/android/ndk/wiki/Unsupported-Downloads#r21e).

 ![image](https://user-images.githubusercontent.com/64957743/173019991-0d7db98d-6b67-41e0-a0a0-c34f5a68fe78.png)